Aglaonema Plant: Chinese Evergreen Plants You Need To Grow

 Needless to say, aglaonema does just as well as a houseplant.
 In their natural environment, Chinese evergreen plants would be tucked beneath the shade of tropical trees, and would seldom get direct sun, so they thrive even indoors as long as there’s some light.

-Water and Humidity
+Water

-Your colorful Chinese evergreens will be somewhat tolerant of low water conditions, but you should never let the soil dry for long periods of time.
-Ideally, never allow the soil to dry more than 25-30% of the way down the pot before giving a deep water.
+Your colorful evergreens will be somewhat tolerant of low water conditions, but you should never let the soil dry for long periods of time.
+Ideally, never allow the soil to dry more than 25-30% of the way down the pot before giving it a deep water.

 Don’t place your plant under air conditioning vents or in drafty areas.
 It doesn’t tolerate dry conditions well, plus colder conditions can cause damage to the leathery foliage.
 Avoid placing it directly in the path of a heater vent, as that makes the moist soil dry out rapidly.